EABigEasy/Connect-Your-Web-App-with-A-Database/notes/notes1.md

 Open your local Terminal.
 On a Mac:.
 Press Cmd + Space to open Spotlight..
 Type Terminal and press Enter..
 On a Windows/Linux:.
 Press Windows + R to open the Run dialog..
 Type cmd or powershell and press Enter.

+Connect to your EC2 instance.
+You need to access your .pem file in order to login successfully to your EC2 instance - remember, the .pem file is like your keys to your EC2 instance!.
+Find your .pem file on your local computer (it's probably in your downloads folder!) and put it in a new folder on your Desktop labelled nextwork.
+Nice!
+Now we need to navigate to that folder from your terminal, so we can use it..
+Run the command ls in your terminal - this shows you all the folders that you can see from your current terminal position.